ehealthsuisse/EPR-by-example/files/ImmunizationAdministrationDocument.md

 67        },
 ```

 * *section:* The root of the sections that make up the composition.
-There can be multiple sections (in minimum one of these sections has to be declared and an entry has to be defined):
+There can be multiple sections (in minimum one of these sections has to be declared and an entry has to be defined) - See [Immunization Administration Sections](ImmunizationAdministrationSections.md):
-    * administration
-    * medicalproblems
-    * pastillnesses
-    * allergyintolerances
-    * laboratory-serology
-    * pregnancy
-    * annotation  (can be additionaly added to add more information to the document)

 ```json
 68        "section" : [